PoisotLab/ms_network_prediction/manuscript.md

 of species interactions and the networks they form [@McCann2007ProBio;
 @Seibold2018NecMul].

-There is a tremendous diversity of species interaction types, highlighting the need for a comprehensive and general approach to interaction network prediction.
+Interaction networks are embodied in numerous forms: host and parasites, plants and pollinators, predators and prey, disease and host, and so on.
+Different types of interactions vary in their predictability, both due to intrinsic variation in which interactions occur (e.g. obligate parasites are more deterministic in their interactions than facultative parasites [@Poisot2013FacObl; @Luong2019FacPar], a substantial number of fungal species engage in opportunistic saprotrophy [@Smith2017GroEvi]) and due to variation in species abundances in space and time [@Poisot2015SpeWhy].
+In addition to this variance in predictability, the mechanisms that structure interactions vary by interaction type, and different network types will require different data and approaches.
+In the recent years, predicting potential hosts of novel disease [*e.g.* wildlife hosts of betacoronaviruses; @Becker2020PreWil,
-Different types of interactions vary in their predictability.
-For example, obligate parasites are more deterministic in their interactions than facultative parasites [@Poisot2013FacObl], and a substantial number of fungal species engage in opportunistic saprotrophy [@Smith2017GroEvi].
-Although facultative interactions are defined by the optional nature of their existence, they may prove important to predict as some suggest they represent evolutionary stepping stones towards obligation [@Luong2019FacPar].
-In addition to this variance in predictability, the mechanisms that structure different types of interactions vary, and will require different data and approaches.
-In the recent years, predicting potential hosts of novel disease [*e.g.* wildlife hosts of betacoronaviruses; @Becker2020PreWil, @Wardeh2021PreMam] has received much attention.
-Approaches relying on networks have been used for prediction of dengue [@Zhao2020MacLea], Chagas disease [@Rengifo-Correa2017UndTra], rickettsiosis [@Morand2020DisEco], leishmaniasis [@Stephens2009UsiBio], and infectious diseases in livestock and wildlife [@Craft2015InfDis].
-Developing better models for interaction prediction will require assimilation of data from many sources [@Gibb2021DatPro], and the growing realization that interactions are changing drastically in response to landscape modification [@Edwards2021TroLan;
+@Wardeh2021PreMam] has received much attention.
+Approaches relying on networks have been used for prediction of dengue [@Zhao2020MacLea], Chagas disease [@Rengifo-Correa2017UndTra], Rickettsiosis [@Morand2020DisEco], Leishmaniasis [@Stephens2009UsiBio], and infectious diseases in livestock and wildlife [@Craft2015InfDis].
+Developing better models for interaction prediction will rely on assimilation of data from many sources, and the sources for this data may differ depending on the type of interaction we wish to predict [@Gibb2021DatPro].
+Developing both a conceptual framework and a flexible set of tools to predict interactions is imperative to next-generation biodiversity monitoring, and the growing realization that interaction networks are changing rapidly due to landscape modification [@Edwards2021TroLan; @Magioli2021DefLea;
-@Magioli2021DefLea; @Zhang2021PlaBre] should entice us to incorporate an explicitly spatial perspective on network prediction.
+@Zhang2021PlaBre] encourages us to incorporate an explicitly spatial and temporal perspective on network prediction.

 Methods for predicting interactions between species exist, but can be limited in that they are often built around mechanisms represented at a single